Lily Allen: Relationships and children

 Allen began dating musician Ed Simons of the Chemical Brothers in September 2007, and in December, Allen announced that she and Simons were expecting a child.
 Allen announced that she suffered a miscarriage in January 2008.
-However, in her 2018 memoir My Thoughts Exactly, Allen writes that she "fake[d]" the miscarriage due to fears over how tabloids would report the story.
+However, in her 2018 memoir My Thoughts Exactly, Allen writes that she had had an abortion, but "fake[d]" the miscarriage due to fears over how tabloids would report the story.
 After five months of dating, Allen's relationship with Simons ended.
 Allen has stated that she spent three weeks in a psychiatric clinic due to depression.

 In July 2009, Allen began dating Sam Cooper, a builder and decorator.
 On 5 August 2010, Allen announced that she was pregnant with her and Cooper's first child, later confirmed to be a boy, due early in 2011.
-She experienced complications early in the pregnancy, including "about a week and a half of really heavy bleeding."
+She experienced complications early in the pregnancy, including "about a week and a half of really heavy bleeding".
 In late October, six months into her pregnancy, Allen contracted a viral infection, which caused her to suffer a stillbirth, announced on 1 November.
 On 6 November, Allen was admitted to a hospital, where she responded well to treatment for septicaemia.
-In February 2017, Allen explained that she was diagnosed with post traumatic stress disorder after the stillbirth.
+In February 2017, Allen said that she was diagnosed with post traumatic stress disorder after the stillbirth.

 Allen and Cooper became engaged in December 2010 while on holiday in Bali.
 They wed on 11 June 2011 at St. James Church in Cranham, Gloucestershire, England.
 The designer of Allen's wedding dress confirmed she was several months pregnant on the wedding day.
 Allen gave birth to her daughter, Ethel Mary, in 2011.
 She gave birth to her second daughter, Marnie Rose, in 2013, following which she experienced postnatal depression.

-On 2 September 2018, Allen posted on Instagram that she had had sex with female escorts in 2014 whilst married to Cooper, and whilst on tour promoting Sheezus.
+On 2 September 2018, Allen posted on Instagram that she had paid for sex with female escorts in 2014 whilst married to Cooper, and whilst on tour promoting Sheezus.
 Allen had included details of these events in her book My Thoughts Exactly, and said that she made the Instagram post as the Daily Mail were planning to publish an article about it the following day.
-Saying that "I'm not proud, but I'm not ashamed", Allen has linked the events to her postnatal depression and the breakdown of her marriage.
-Allen has criticised the press for portraying the events as a "lesbian prostitute sex romp".
+Allen said that "I'm not proud, but I'm not ashamed" and linked the events to her postnatal depression and the breakdown of her marriage.
+She has criticised the press for portraying the events as a "lesbian prostitute sex romp".
+Speaking on The Jonathan Ross Show, Allen said she did not regard the sex as "cheating" on her then-husband Sam Cooper as the prostitutes were women.